Evolutionary network games: equilibria from imitation and best-response dynamics: Introduction

 \section{Introduction}

 Strategic interactions among individuals located on a network, be it geographical, social or of any other nature, are becoming increasingly relevant in many economic contexts.
 Decisions made by our neighbors on the network influence ours, and are in turn influenced by their other neighbors to whom we may or may not be connected.
 Such a framework makes finding the best strategy a very complex problem, almost always plagued by a very large multiplicity of equilibria.
-Therefore, many researchers are devoting much effort to this problem and an increasing body of knowledge is being consolidated \cite{goyal:2007,vega-redondo:2007,jackson:2008}.
+Researchers are devoting much effort to this problem, and an increasing body of knowledge is being consolidated \cite{goyal:2007,vega-redondo:2007,jackson:2008}.
+In this work we consider games of strategic substitutes and strategic complements on networks, as discussed in \cite{galeotti:2010}.
+In this paper, Galeotti {\em et al.}\ obtained an important reduction in the number of game equilibria by going from a complete information setting to an incomplete one.
+They introduced incomplete information by assuming that each player is only aware of the number of neighbors she has, but not of their identity nor of the number of neighbors they have in turn.
+We here aim at providing an alternative equilibrium refinement by looking at network games from a evolutionary viewpoint.
+In particular, we look for the set of equilibria which can be accessed according to two different dynamics for players' strategies, and discuss the implications of such reduction.
+Furthermore, we go beyond the state of the art mean field approach and consider the role of complex topologies with an heterogeneous mean field technique.